-- The draft Forest Code that has been submitted to the parliament.
-Parliament will start hearings in autumn 2019; - Update of the Resolution N508 of Georgian Government on approval of national plan on Civil security, (September 24, 2015) has been initiated; - 4.3.
-The draft Emergency Management Plan of the Ministry of Environment Protection and Agriculture has been recently approved (Order N2-559 of the Minister of Environment Protection and Agriculture of Georgia, 18/06/2019);
+- 1. The draft Forest Code that has been submitted to the parliament.
+Parliament will start hearings in autumn 2019; - 2.
+Update of the Resolution N508 of Georgian Government on approval of national plan on Civil security, (September 24, 2015) has been initiated;

-b.
+- 3. The draft Emergency Management Plan of the Ministry of Environment Protection and Agriculture has been recently approved (Order N2-559 of the Minister of Environment Protection and Agriculture of Georgia, 18/06/2019); - iii.
 At a regional level, in both countries, the project will develop a common roadmap for the harmonized implementation of wildfire management policy using common standards, risk assessment procedures and response protocols (that can be implemented in normative acts as part of the development of secondary legislation) in the respective countries.
 Regional guidance on wildfire risk reduction and CC adaptation will be developed.
 National Forest Management Plans, DRR documents and forest community development plans will be revised to incorporate resilience measures.
-Recommendations will focus on;

-- iii.
-Climate change vulnerability assessment (CCVA) standard procedures for forest/wildfires expanding the current LLRM module and ensuring the CCVA compatibility and coexistence with the available disaster risk assessment arrangements - iv.
+Recommendations will focus onClimate change vulnerability assessment (CCVA) standard procedures for forest/wildfires expanding the current LLRM module and ensuring the CCVA compatibility and coexistence with the available disaster risk assessment arrangements - iv.
 Early Warning management procedures by establishing the hazard evolution criteria, indicators and thresholds, hazard monitoring and warning communication principles, evidence-based decision making and contingency plan activation procedures - v.
-Community preparedness and response capacity minimum standards including for human and technical resources, emergency communication and information management, operation management and coordination mechanisms, elaboration of worst scenarios and contingency planning - i-vi.
+Community preparedness and response capacity minimum standards including for human and technical resources, emergency communication and information management, operation management and coordination mechanisms, elaboration of worst scenarios and contingency planning - vi.
 Introduction of post disaster damage and loss assessment using the FAO proposed PDNA software (includes damage and loss database) which was already presented to the agricultural authorities of Armenia.
-MoES with support of UNDP intends to utilize it throughout the entire emergency management system.
+MoES with support of UNDP intends to utilize it throughout the entire emergency management system. - ppp.
+Regulations to facilitate the functioning of voluntary community level response and rescue teams will be enabled in both countries, to include questions of liability and insurance, roles and responsibilities, and interface with government agencies.
+For example, in Armenia, there is a draft Law on Volunteer Activity and Volunteer Work circulated by the Ministry of Labour and Social Protection.26 The Law is yet in a process of negotiation and much probably will be submitted to the Parliament by the end of this year or beginning of 2020.
+The Project may contribute to these processes by elaborating sector specific volunteer management procedures as an integral component of the community- based disaster risk management, particularly regulating the performance of volunteer firefighters and their relations with the recruiting community.
+Such standard procedures do not exist. - qqq.
+Enforcement of regulations will be strengthened to ensure that policy is operationalized in an effective manner on the ground.